-On the field, the actual conditions observed are, - there is adequate information (knowledge) dissemination, with attitudinal and practice changes lagging behind and needing the facilitatory activity of CSCD personnel.

-- Adequate levels of community organisation to be able to hand over the CSCD activity to people is yet to emerge in almost all places, except two viz., Vinnarasu Association at Kanyakumari and AARDIP at Adoni, A.P.
+On the field, the actual conditions observed are, - there is adequate information (knowledge) dissemination, with attitudinal and practice changes lagging behind and needing the facilitatory activity of CSCD personnel. - Adequate levels of community organisation to be able to hand owen the CSCD activity to people is yet to emerge in almost over the CSCD activity to people is yet to emerge in almost all places, except two viz., Vinnarasu Association at Kanyakumari and AARDIP at Adoni, A.P.